 I still remember the agony of reading another article claiming that rubbing coconut oil on my head would be helpful… guys, when your hair is literally falling out… COCONUT OIL MAKES IT COME OUT EVEN MORE.
 Below are the products and haircare that has actually worked for me.

-I LOVE Monat Brand (FYI- I DO NOT SELL IT).
-Their volume line seriously gives my hair extra oomph that stays all day.
-I also love Rahua Beauty for the same reason (the volume formulas) or Laritelle.
-None of these options are necessarily cheap, I wish they were – but this is what works for me.
 I steer clear of masks because they make my hair come out and clog my follicles, even the natural oil/egg/avocado ones.
 If anything, I’ll rub some coconut oil on my ends and leave them for 20 mins before the shower since Hashimoto’s hair can get very dry.
 But never on the roots – proceed with caution.
 I also wash my hair every other day or so.
 I went through a time when I got advice that my follicles had to be cleaned daily so I washed it daily and cried at how much hair was in the drain all the time… I had to pull back from it.
 Every other day works well for me.
 I’ve also read that washing it much less is better, but that makes my head itchy and I can’t go that long.
-Do what works for you, that’s what will be best and find a product that doesn’t irritate you, that you can afford, and that will keep your scalp clean, as that is important so that oil isn’t clogging up your follicles when they’re already in a sensitive state.
-Try not to use too much product, very little to none.
-All I really use is some heat protectant from Monat when I know I’m going to blow dry it and that’s it.
+Do what works for you, that’s what will be best, and find a product that doesn’t irritate you, that you can afford, and that will keep your scalp clean, as that is important so that oil isn’t clogging up your follicles when they’re already in a sensitive state.
+Minimize hair products on your scalp to prevent buildup.

 Finally, one day, I couldn’t take it anymore.
 I ran to my hairstylist and asked her to put in extensions.
 I finally felt like I had no other options… until most of it was all gone and I’d need a wig.
 Well, she had to tell me some hard truth… my hair wasn’t strong enough to hold extensions.
 I held my composure, said thanks… and left in tears with no one seeing.
 I went home and didn’t tell my husband… he was already feeling so sad to watch me go through this, I couldn’t make it worse.
 So I let it fester, I tried finding hairstyles to cover it… but basically found myself giving up, just slicking it back wet and going about my life… trying to convince myself I accepted it.
 And this was already by the time I started thyroid medication, but it took a long time to find the right dose and to see the changes happening.